Skip navigation

 Causes

-In many people, the cause of Sturge-Weber is due to a mutation of the GNAQ gene.
+In many people, the cause of Sturge-Weber is due to a variation of the GNAQ gene.
 This gene affects small blood vessels called capillaries in some but not all body cells.
 Problems in the capillaries cause the port-wine stains to form.

 Sturge-Weber is not thought to be passed down (inherited) through families.